-I'm so excited about St. Patrick's Day this year!
+Every March, St. Patrick’s Day makes for a day of fun that teaches too!
 We are going to have so much fun learning and playing with leprechauns.
-Here's how our day begins.
+Here’s how our day begins with first grade St. Patrick’s Day activities that are fun and linked directly to learning standards.

 First off, we are going to talk about prepositions.
 Our cute leprechaun will teach, review and informally assess in a PowerPoint slideshow.
 Not only that, I slipped in some academic vocabulary, “locate” and “determine”!